 National Magazine of the Lutheran Church of Australia

-Meet the six pastoral ministry graduates from Australian Lutheran College who are stepping out in faith to begin their first assignments as pastors in the LCA.
+Meet six pastoral ministry graduates from Australian Lutheran College, who are stepping out in faith to begin their first assignments in 2018.

 As Christians we know we are to forgive those who wrong us, just as God has forgiven us.
 But when people hurt us deeply, it can be really tough to forgive them.

 Almost 150 congregations from all over Australia and New Zealand, as well as Canada, welcomed family and friends to their Longest Lutheran Lunch events in 2017.

 Zion Lutheran Church Gnadenberg, in South Australia’s Barossa Valley, is a little church with a big heart.

 Living with family or domestic violence can have a profound and traumatic effect on children – and some even bear the brunt of the abuse themselves.
 Jane* and her husband Mal were shocked to discover that their grandchildren were being abused at home.

 The LCA this month is launching its Campaign for the Prevention of Domestic and Family Violence under the tagline Hidden Hurts Healing Hearts to coincide with White Ribbon Day on 25 November.